 The older children get, the more helpful they are to the family.
 If your children have been doing chores around the house since they were little, you are well aware of how beneficial this has been for your family at this point.
 At these ages, your kids can handle even more responsibility.

-See the below age appropriate chore list for children 9 years to 12 years:
+See below for an age appropriate chore list for children 9 years to 12 years:

 In Their Room

-- Change sheets and put dirty sheets in hamper.
+- Change sheets and put dirty sheets in the hamper.

-- Complete responsibility for their rooms on a daily basis (make bed, put clothes, toys and projects away and straighten dresser drawers and closet)
+- Complete responsibility for their rooms on a daily basis (make bed; and put clothes, toys, and projects away; and straighten dresser drawers and closet)

 The Rest of the House

 - Do more difficult cleaning projects (scrubbing kitchen floor, windows)

 - Do simple ironing.